Azure/azure-sdk/docs/python/clouddiscover.md

 The order of precedence is (in order of decreasing specificity):

-* Explicitly provided endpoint parameter passed in value in the method call
-* Explicitly provided configuration value from cloud_configuration parameter passed in the method call
+* Explicitly provided configuration value from cloud_configuration parameter provided when creating the client.
-* Ambient default cloud (if supported)
+* Ambient default cloud (if supported) explicitly set by the application.
 * Endpoint specific environment variables (e.g. `AZURE_AUTHORITY_HOST`)
+* Cloud specified in the `AZURE_CLOUD` environment variable.
 * Final fallback, corresponding Public Azure's settings (built in to the client library)

 ### Missing configuration properties